-Spend any time outside the city on either side of the Cascades, and you will probably encounter the common native Snowberry, Symphoricarpos alba.
-For that matter, time spent in some urban parks and natural areas would also find you in the company of this easy-going, carefree native shrub.
+Spend any time in the woods on either side of the Cascades, and you will probably encounter our native Snowberry, Symphoricarpos albus.
+It’s also becoming a familiar sight in many urban parks and natural areas, as it is an easy-going, carefree native shrub.

-The other bird-attracting feature, and likewise this plant’s most attention-getting time of year is when the namesake white berries make their appearance.
-Starting in the fall when they appear amongst the leaves, the shrub really takes center stage after leaf-drop, when the stems are festooned with the white pearls throughout the winter.
-Birds are attracted to the berries, it’s true, but it is also true that the Snowberry’s fruit is not their first favorite choice -- so that means the shrub can be an attractive feature in the garden through the winter and also then food available for the birds in the leaner times of late winter.
+Birds are attracted to the berries, but it is also true that the Snowberry’s fruit is not their first favorite choice -- so that means the shrub can be an attractive feature in the garden through the winter and also then available food for birds in the leaner times of late winter.

-(Be aware that there is a minor toxicity to humans associated with Symphoricarpos berries –not considered dangerous or deadly, but can cause degrees of stomach upset, so not for snacking by humans)
+(Be aware that there is a minor toxicity to humans associated with Symphoricarpos berries —not at all considered dangerous or deadly, but can cause degrees of stomach upset, so not for snacking by humans)

 Family: Caprifoliaceae (Honeysuckle)

 Native Range: Forests, shrub thickets, edges and open slopes from sea level to mid-mountain, both sides of the Cascades.

 Characteristics: Abundantly branching, deciduous, low twiggy shrubs.
 Leaves are small and opposite along stem; small pinkish-white flowers are in honeysuckle-like pairs, followed by distinctive white berries that persist through the winter.

 A good plant for attracting birds to the garden.